Kava-Labs/kava-tools/oracle/README.md

 # bip39 mnemonic of oracle
 MNEMONIC="secret words go here"

 # List of markets the oracle will post prices for.
-See pricefeed parameters for the list of active markets. \\TODO add "all" method for next version
+See pricefeed parameters for the list of active markets.
 MARKET_IDS="bnb:usd,bnb:usd:30"

 # percentage deviation from previous price needed to trigger a new price - (example 0.5%)